 Soy was imprisoned at age 14, along with other believers.
 They refused to deny Jesus when pressured by the authorities.
 After being released, Soy encountered further challenges; she was bullied at school and her teachers ignored her.

 What does Open Doors do to help Christians in Laos?

-Through local church partners, Open Doors strengthens persecuted believers in Laos by providing Christian materials, leadership and discipleship training, socio-economic development programs, advocacy support, emergency relief and practical aid.
+Open Doors works through local partners to strengthen persecuted believers in Laos by providing Christian materials, leadership and discipleship training, socio-economic development programmes, advocacy support and emergency relief.